parmenides714/NightmareHunt/readme.md

 Summon: Summoned enemies are *Trashed* at the end of the *Encounter*.
 They lose any "At the start of this *Encounter*" abilities.

 Multiple Enemy Encounters: If an encounter contains more than one enemy they each gain energy when the player takes an action.

+Fast X: At the start of the *Encounter*, this Prey gains X *Energy*.

 ### Conditions
 All *Conditions* can stack unless they say otherwise.